Mikieb1982/the-turnstile/README.md

 ### 3. Run the frontend and API servers

-Start the Vite dev server in one terminal:
+Start the Next.js dev server in one terminal:

 ```bash
 npm run dev